 A cloverleaf interchange has two exits for each direction of travel.
 The exits are closely spaced and have common Advance Guide signs.
-Examples of guide signs for cloverleaf interchanges are shown in Figure 2E-28.
+Typical application of guide signs for cloverleaf interchanges is shown in Figure 2E-26.

 The Advance Guide signs should include two place names, one corresponding to each exit ramp, with the name of the place served by the first exit on the upper line.